Family Finances Parenting Pregnancy & Babies

 Special Needs

 This extends to early intervention programmes and special education schools.
-You can also tap on CDA funds to purchase assistive technology devices that your child might need.
-These include items ranging from hearing aids to mobility aids such as crutches and wheelchairs.
+You can also tap on CDA funds to purchase assistive technology devices your child might need.
+These include items ranging from hearing aids to mobility aids, such as crutches and wheelchairs.

 Insurance Coverage

 All Singaporean Citizen newborns qualify for the MediSave Grant for Newborns of $4,000.
-Most parents use their child’s MediSave to pay for the premiums, but did you know that while funds in the CDA only earn up to 2% per annum, your child’s MediSave account accrues an interest of up to 5%.
+This deposit is intended to provide a financial cushion for the child’s early medical needs, such as vaccinations, hospitalisation, or approved outpatient treatments.
+Most parents use their child’s MediSave to pay for the premiums, but did you know that while funds in the CDA only earn up to 2% per annum, your child’s MediSave account accrues interest of up to 5%?
 In other words, you should save their MediSave funds and tap on their CDA funds instead!

 Remember to check with your insurer before making your application, as not all plans can be paid for using your child’s CDA.